unraid/docs/docs/legacy/FAQ/Cache_disk.md

-In the classic application, a Warm Spare sits in your server pre-installed (therefore taking up a SATA/PATA slot and using a small amount of power), but constantly spun down and unused (as it is not assigned to a disk slot in unRAID).
+In the classic application, a Warm Spare sits in your server pre-installed (therefore taking up a SATA/PATA slot and using a small amount of power), but constantly spun down and unused (as it is not assigned to a disk slot in Unraid).

 However, why not use a warm spare as a cache drive while you wait around for another drive to fail?
 This application will of course add a bit of wear and tear to your warm spare, but nothing outside the scope of ordinary use.

-### Running other software on top of unRAID
+### Running other software on top of Unraid

-As a cache drive is outside of the parity-protected array, it can be used for alternate software and unRAID add-ons that need to read and write data often.
+As a cache drive is outside of the parity-protected array, it can be used for alternate software and Unraid add-ons that need to read and write data often.

 ### Scratch space